 Official Contest Rules

-Four $500 prizes will be awarded to CU-Boulder students in the Spring of 2018 for writings on Western American topics.
+Five $500 prizes will be awarded to CU Boulder Students in the Spring of 2019 for writings on Western American topics.

 - Fiction: including short stories and excerpts of novels, plays, and screenplays

 - Creative Nonfiction: journalism, journalistic essays, and writing aimed at a wide general audience

 - Academic Nonfiction: research papers or other academic writing

 - Eligibility: Contestants must be enrolled in an undergraduate or graduate degree program at CU Boulder for the duration of the Fall 2018 semester and/or the duration of the Spring 2019 semester, or have graduated from a degree program at CU Boulder in the Spring 2018 semester.
 Students may enter no more than one unique manuscript per prize category, and may not enter any manuscript into more than one category.
 If you have won a Thompson Award in the past, you may not resubmit an entry that won in a past contest.
 You may, however, resubmit a piece that did not win.

 - Entries must go in the appropriate category: We may change an entry’s category if we find it is not correct, and if this results in two entries in one category for any contestant, we will keep the one that the contestant chose to enter to that category and reject the second entry.